-Bottled in 2010 and released in 2011, the Snow Phoenix was made from casks that were exposed to the severe Scottish winter when the roof of one of Glenfiddich's warehouses collapsed under the weight of snow during one of Scotland's severest winters.
+Bottled in 2010 and released in 2011 (original retail about $86), the Snow Phoenix was made from casks that were exposed to the severe Scottish winter when the roof of one of Glenfiddich's warehouses collapsed under the weight of snow during one of Scotland's severest winters.

 The nose is sweet and fruity, like fruit flavored hard candy.
 The palate follows suit.
 It comes on strong like strawberry candy, which yields to traditional Glenfiddich maltiness.
 The fruit turns cherry like in the finish with a bit of sherry influence.